kaustavha/luvit-docs/doc/api/modules.markdown

 <!--type=misc-->

-Node.js has several modules compiled into the binary.
+luvit has several modules compiled into the binary.
 These modules are described in greater detail elsewhere in this documentation.

-The core modules are defined within Node.js's source and are located in the `lib/` folder.
+The core modules are defined within luvit's source and are located in the `lib/` folder.

 Core modules are always preferentially loaded if their identifier is